sayantamacharjee/sayantamacharjee/README.md

     <img src="https://img.shields.io/badge/LinkedIn-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn" />
   </a>
 </p>
-### ⚡ Fun Fact
-I used to think "bug" meant only insects on construction sites... now I know it's also in my code.
-We're working on the transition. 🤝

 ### 🏴‍☠️ One Last Thing...
 If people don’t call you weird, you’re not dreaming big enough